pinkforest/pinkforest/2025-01-25-slabbable.md

 Currently you can see how I can [validate](https://github.com/yaws-rs/edifice/blob/main/slabbable-validation/src/lib.rs#L24) multiple implementations based on harmonized trait.

-And how I can measure virt and phys memory usage under various scenarios in [mem.rs](https://github.com/yaws-rs/edifice/blob/main/slabbable-validation/src/bin/mem.rs) within the validation crate - which I'm planning to move under criterion as measurable as afaik I don't know anyone who has added trait impl for making convenient memory benchmarks.
+And how I can measure virt and phys memory usage under various scenarios in [mem.rs](https://github.com/yaws-rs/edifice/blob/main/slabbable-validation/src/bin/mem.rs) within the validation crate - which I'm planning to move under criterion as measurable -- afaik I don't know anyone who has added trait impl for making convenient memory benchmarks.

 ## Slabbable Implementations